elastic/universal-profiling-documentation/README.md

 | Kibana              | 8 GB                   | 1     |
 | Integrations Server | 8 GB                   | 1     |

-Even if you have a smaller fleet to be profiled, for an optimal user experience we recommend to configure at minimum 2 zones for Elasticsearch, 4 GB of memory for Integrations Server as well as Kibana.
+Even if you're profiling a smaller fleet, we recommend configuring at least 2 zones for Elasticsearch and 4 GB of memory each for the Integrations Server and Kibana.

-#### Setting up Universal Profiling on a Cloud deployment
+### Setting up Universal Profiling on a Cloud deployment

 Follow these steps to enable the Universal Profiling app in Kibana:

-1. Login to https://cloud.elastic.co and locate your deployment.
+1. Log in to [Elastic Cloud](https://cloud.elastic.co) and locate your deployment.
 2. Edit the deployment.
-3. Scroll down to the Kibana section, and click on "Edit user settings".
+3. Scroll down to the Kibana section, and click **Edit user settings**.
    ![edit Kibana user settings](./img/kibana-edit-user-settings.png)
 4. Add this line in the user settings:
    ```yaml
    xpack.profiling.enabled: true
    ```
    ![edit Kibana user settings](./img/kibana-edit-user-settings-popup.png)
-5. Go back and scroll to the bottom of the page.
+5. Click **Back** at the bottom of the **User Settings** pane.
-6. Save the settings by clicking on `Save`.
+6. Scroll to the bottom of the **Edit** page, and click **Save** to save your settings.
-7. If you encounter an error during the configuration change, [submit a support request](#submit-a-support-request) to have the line from step four added in Kibana user settings.
+7. If you encounter an error during the configuration change, [submit a support request](#submit-a-support-request) to have the line from step four added to your Kibana user settings.

-Once Kibana has the Universal Profiling app enabled, it's visible under `Observability` in the menu on the left-hand side.
+Once Kibana has the Universal Profiling app enabled, it's located under **Observability** in the navigation menu.

-You can now go ahead and configure data ingestion:
+Now, follow these steps to configure data ingestion:

-1. Fetch the Cloud ID of your deployment from the Cloud console.
+1. Copy your deployment's Cloud ID from the Cloud console.
    ![cloud ID](./img/cloud-id.png)
-1. On your Linux machine, open a terminal to execute the next steps.
+1. On your Linux machine, open a terminal to execute the following steps.
 1. Download and extract the `elastic-profiling` CLI:
    ```bash
    wget -O- https://releases.prodfiler.com/stable/elastic-profiling.tgz | tar xz
    chmod +x elastic-profiling
    ```
 1. Use the Cloud ID and the `superuser` Elasticsearch credentials to set up Universal Profiling in your deployment.
-   Replace the placeholders in `<>` with the proper values for your deployment.
+   In the following example, replace the placeholders in `<>` with the proper values for your deployment.
    ```
    ./elastic-profiling setup cloud --reset --cloud-id=<CLOUD_ID> --es-user=<ES_USERNAME> --es-password=<ES_PASSWORD>
    ```
 1. Confirm that this is the first time setting up Universal Profiling in the terminal prompt.
-   If Universal Profiling has already been installed, confirm with your cluster administrator that you are willing to erase all existing profiling data.
+   If Universal Profiling has already been installed, confirm with your cluster administrator that it's ok to erase all existing profiling data.

-#### Installing the host-agent
+### Installing the host-agent

-The host-agent is the component that is profiling your fleet and needs to be installed and configured on every machine that you want to profile.
-The following instructions guide you to do a basic setup of host-agent on your Linux machine.
+The host-agent is the component that profiles your fleet and needs to be installed and configured on every machine that you want to profile.
+The following instructions guide you through the basic setup of a host-agent on your Linux machine.

 If everything is working, you can deploy the host-agent across your fleet in the last step.

-1. Fetch the APM Cluster ID of your deployment from the Cloud console.
+1. Copy the APM Cluster ID of your deployment from the Cloud console.
    ![apm cluster ID](./img/apm-cluster-id.png)
-1. Copy again the Cloud ID of your deployment as done in the previous section.
+1. Copy the Cloud ID of your deployment from the Cloud console like in the first step of the previous section.
-1. Use `elastic-profiling` to print the host-agent installation and configuration instructions for various deployment methods.
+1. Use `elastic-profiling` to print the host-agent installation and configuration instructions for various package formats.
-   You can list all available package formats by running
+   You can list all available package formats by running:
    ```bash
    ./elastic-profiling help config
    ```

 1. Print the `binary` configuration to test it on your current Linux machine:
    ```bash
    ./elastic-profiling config --binary --apm-cluster-id=<APM_CLUSTER_ID> --cloud-id=<CLOUD_ID> \
      --es-user=<ES_USERNAME> --es-password=<ES_PASSWORD>
    ```
-1. Run the host-agent with the provided steps, testing your Universal Profiling deployment is working as expected.
+1. Run the host-agent with the provided steps, testing that your Universal Profiling deployment is working as expected.
-   The host-agent will print out logs that will notify if the connection to Elastic Cloud is not working.
+   The host-agent will print out logs that will notify you if the connection to Elastic Cloud is not working.
-   In such case, see [troubleshooting and support](#troubleshooting-and-support).
+   In this case, see [troubleshooting and support](#troubleshooting-and-support).
 1. After a few minutes, open Kibana and confirm you can see stacktraces data coming from your host.
-   Move to the `Threads` tab in Observability > Universal Profiling > Stacktraces.
+   Move to the **Threads** tab in **Observability > Universal Profiling > Stacktraces**.
 You should see a graph and a list of processes.
 1. You can now print more configurations to deploy the host-agents on your fleet.

 **Notes on the host-agent configuration**